aptech/docs/docs/sslib/getting-started-with-state-space-gauss.rst

   // the parameter vector to be positive ssCtl.positive_vars = 3;

-Step Six: Set procedure for updating the SS model structure with parameters
+Step Six: Set procedure for updating the `ssModel` structure with parameters
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The final step before calling the :func:`ssFit` procedure is to specify the relationship between the state-space system matrices and the model parameters using a :class:`updateSSModel` `procedure <https://www.aptech.com/blog/basics-of-gauss-procedures/>`_.